mridulrb/Spotify-Playlist-ReactNative-GraphQL/README.md

-# Code a playlist app with GraphQL ana React Native
+# Code a playlist app with GraphQL and React Native

 ## Introduction to Today's Workshop